Variable speed wind turbine

 where $\omega$ is the rotor speed (in radians per second), $R$ is the radius of the rotor, and $v$ is the wind speed.
 As the wind speed varies, the rotor speed must be varied to maintain peak efficiency.

 Background

 Before the need to connect wind turbines to the grid, few turbines were fixed-speed.
 This was not a problem because turbines did not have to be synchronized with the frequency of the grid.

 All grid-connected wind turbines, from the first one in 1939 until the development of variable-speed grid-connected wind turbines in the 1970s, were fixed-speed wind turbines.

-As of 2003, nearly all grid-connected wind turbines operate at an exactly constant speed (synchronous generators) or within a few percents of constant speed (induction generators).
+As of 2003, nearly all grid-connected wind turbines operate at an exactly constant speed (synchronous generators) or within a few percent of constant speed (induction generators).

 History

 The Gamma 60 wind turbine - a 1.5 MW two-bladed yaw control turbine, which is ongoing further development by Seawind Ocean Technology B.V., was the world's first variable speed wind turbine with a teeter hinge.